TheMaryamIsmail/TheMaryamIsmail/README.md

 - 👋 Hi, I’m @TheMaryamIsmail
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development, Artistic work, Craftmanship and other interesting things.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development.
 - 💞️ I’m looking to collaborate and learning new techniques in Web Development.
 - 📫 How to reach me themaryamismail@gmail.com
 - 😄 Pronouns: she/her